Ludvig Fritzson

-Nils Ludvig Fritzson (born 25 August 1995) is a Swedish professional footballer who plays as an attacking midfielder for Polish club Zagłębie Lubin.
+Nils Ludvig Fritzson (born 25 August 1995) is a Swedish professional footballer who plays as an attacking midfielder for Allsvenskan club Degerfors IF.

 Career

 Born in Mölltorp, Fritzson began his career in the youth team of his local team Mölltorp/Breviks before making his senior debut at Tibro AIK.
 After impressing in the lower leagues for Tibro, he attracted the attention of Superettan side Degerfors IF.
 In two seasons he scored 9 goals in 50 games, and subsequently attracted the attention of Östersunds FK in the Allsvenskan.
 In his first season at the club, he played 13 games, scoring twice, including the winner against IFK Göteborg.

 On 14 January 2025, after a two-year stint with IF Brommapojkarna, Fritzson made his first career move abroad to join Polish club Zagłębie Lubin on a deal until June 2026, with a one-year extension option.

+His time in Lubin was very unsuccessful; after failing to break into the first team and making only a handful of appearances for their reserve side, he left the club in January 2026.

+A month later he returned to a top-flight Degerfors, signing a two-year deal.